Colleen Ross

 I work alongside municipalities, First Nations, governments, and fire professionals across British Columbia to plan, teach, and implement prescribed fire.
 Whether it’s building a local burn program from the ground up or providing training grounded in decades of boots on the ground experience, my work is about restoring relationships with fire and with the land.

-I’m a Registered Professional Forester (RPF), a Biologist in Training (BIT), and Canada’s first certified Wildland Fire Ecologist through the Association for Fire Ecology (2012).
+I’m a Registered Professional Forester (RPF), a Biologist in Training (BIT), and Canada’s first Fire Ecologist certified through the Association for Fire Ecology (2012).
 I also hold a Master’s degree in Fire Ecology, which continues to guide my approach to both ecological restoration and fire management.

 Prescribed fire is more than a combination of art and technical skill, it’s a cultural responsibility.
 My job is to make it doable, supported, and safe, so communities can take the lead in returning fire to their landscapes.